-- 1.27 This indicator requires reasonable estimates of the total capital expenditure to be incurred during the forthcoming financial year and at least the following two financial years. - 1.28 The Investment Plan for 2015-2019 is included in section 4 of the annex to the Council report of 5 February 2015 with any changes reflected in the report to Council of 19 February 2015 and the figures below are based on that report.
-A full breakdown of individual schemes is shown in Appendix A(i).
+- 1.26 This indicator requires reasonable estimates of the total capital expenditure to be incurred during the current financial year and at least the following three financial years. - 1.27 The Investment Plan for 2016-2019 is included in section 5 of the annex and the figures below are based on that report.
+A full breakdown of individual projects is shown in Appendix C (i).